-The Withlacoochee River has many great neighbors, making it so the bass fishing adventures never have to end.
+The Withlacoochee River has many great neighbors, making it, so the bass fishing adventures never have to end.
 In addition, anglers can explore the nearby Rainbow River for a unique experience to sight fish in the clear spring-fed river.
-Lake Rousseau also provides some excellent fishing opportunities on top of its natural beauty.
+Lake Rousseau also provides some excellent fishing opportunities because of its natural beauty.
 Other popular spots to visit are Silver Lake and Hog Island.

 The most popular fish species found in the Rainbow River are largemouth bass, bowfin, and bluegill.
 The rainbow river has some unique rules for anglers.
 Anglers should only practice catch and release and not use live bait between the marker buoy 1700 feet from the Spring State Park.
 Anglers should use barbless hooks and avoid entangling lines in aquatic vegetation.